mmilanta/Advanced-Algorithms-exercises/README.md

 # Advanced Algorithms exercises
 In this repo I stored all of my solutions (with latex code) to the compulsory exercises for the Advanced Algorithm class held by Mohsen Ghaffari at ETHz in autumn 2021.
-The exer!
+The exercise were great!
 Easy to state and hard to solve.

 The exercises are grouped in two homeworks
 ## Homework 1